petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/filtering-collections-on-a-page.md

 ## Using the Collection Filter Fragment

 The Collection Filter Fragment is used to filter the content displayed in a chosen Collection on the page.
-Users can either search for keywords or select categories to filter the Collection associated with the filter Fragment.
+Users can either search for keywords, select categories, or tags to filter the Collection associated with the filter Fragment.

 Follow these steps to add and configure a Collection Filter Fragment to a page (that is already displaying a Collection in a [Collection Display Fragment](./displaying-collections.md#configuring-a-collection-display-fragment)):